-Rodeo, with its spectacular events and electric atmosphere, fascinates as much as it divides.
-Rodeo may be a widely popular entertainment sport today, but it has its roots in the daily lives of cattle farmers.
-This blend of tradition and modernity tells a rich story of physical challenge, cultural evolution and controversy.
+Rodeo, with its spectacular events, entertains as much as it divides opinions.
+Today, this entertainment sport is widely popularized throughout the world.
+However, it has its roots in the daily life of cattle ranchers.
+This unique blend of tradition and modernity tells a rich and complex story.
+It is made up of physical challenges, cultural evolution, but also controversies.

 Article and photographs by Svetlana Markoff / Edited by Alex C.

-The word ‘rodeo’ has its origins in the Spanish word rodear, meaning ‘to encircle’, which was originally an essential practice for Spanish and Mexican ranchers, consisting of herding cattle together to mark them or care for them.
-Imported into the western United States in the 18th century, the practice quickly became a means of demonstrating the skills of cowboys.
-Ranches organised friendly competitions, which eventually attracted spectators and laid the foundations for modern rodeos.
+The word “rodeo” originates from the Spanish term rodear, meaning “to surround.”
+Originally, it was an essential practice for Spanish and Mexican ranchers, consisting of gathering cattle to brand or care for them.
+Later, this tradition was imported to the Western United States in the 18th century.
+Gradually, this practice became a way to demonstrate the skills of cowboys.
+Thus, ranches began to organize friendly competitions, which eventually ended up attracting spectators and, by extension, laying the foundations for modern rodeos.

-Bull riding was not a skill required for the cowboy profession.
+Bull riding is not a required skill for the cowboy profession.
 This discipline was born from the desire to take on ever more daring challenges.
-Initially, it was perceived as a marginal activity, often reserved for novices.
-It was only in the 1950s that some herders began to turn this practice into a real spectacle.
-In the 1980s, bull rodeo enjoyed its golden age, before the Professional Bull Riders (PBR) was founded in 1992, marking a new era for the sport.
+Initially, it was seen as a marginal activity, often reserved for novices.
+It wasn’t until the 1950s that some herders began to turn the sport into a spectacle.
+The 1980s saw bull riding reach its golden age, before the Professional Bull Riders (PBR) was founded in 1992, ushering in a new era for the sport.

-Rodeo, while an iconic American tradition, also has its roots in Spanish and Mexican bullfighting.
-These influences are found in the techniques used by cowboys.
+Rodeo, while an iconic American tradition, also has roots in Spanish and Mexican bullfighting.
+These influences are reflected in the techniques used by cowboys.

-The sport rodeo is made up of several disciplines reflecting the traditional skills of breeders.
+The sport rodeo consists of several disciplines reflecting the traditional skills of breeders.
 Among the timed events, we find:

 - Roping: capturing a calf with a lasso.